Quint-Langeveld/4-33/README.md

 ## State Space:
 The Statespace can be formulated for different algorithms.
 The state space is the number of configurations, where the upper bound and lower bound respectively are the maximum and minimum number of configurations for a problem.
 As the lower bound is always the same, namely 1, this is not as interesting as the upper bound of the problem.
-The formula to calculate the upper bound of the shortest solution is given below.
+The formula to calculate the upper bound of amount of configrations is:
 ```
-((number of small cars)^(height grid - 1)) * ((number of trucks)^(height grid - 2))
+((height grid - 1)^(number of small cars)) * ((height grid - 2)^(number of trucks))
 ```

 ## Upper and Lower Bound Solutions